 Comical clairvoyant Crystal Belle joins the roster of Cheeky's pals this week.

 Mike Lacey provides the bulk of the Cheeky's Week art, turning in 10 elements, with Frank McDiarmid pencils and Barrie Appleby giving us their Wednesday conclusion and What a Cheek respectively.
-I would guess that the absence of pure Frank McDiarmid art in this issue and last week's is because at the time this issued was being prepared Frank was working on the 1978 Cheeky Summer Special.
+Possibly the absence of pure Frank McDiarmid art in this issue and last week's is because at the time this edition was being prepared Frank was working on the 1978 Cheeky Summer Special.

 |Cheeky Weekly||Cover Date: 15-Jul-1978, Issue 39 of 117|